Kirk Chambers: Atlanta Falcons

-The Atlanta Falcons signed him on October 25, 2011.
+The Atlanta Falcons signed Chambers on October 25, 2011.

 Personal life

 His father was a high school German teacher, so Chambers speaks fluent German.
 He also earned the rank of Eagle Scout while a member in the Boy Scouts of America.

 He is a member of the Church of Jesus Christ of Latter-day Saints.

-After the 2011 NFL Season Chambers chose to become the head football coach at Spanish Fork High School in Spanish Fork, Utah.
+After the 2011 NFL season Chambers chose to become the head football coach at Spanish Fork High School in Spanish Fork, Utah.
 In April 2015, he resigned as head football coach at Spanish Fork High School to become a Co-Athletic Director with Phil Olsen at Provo High School.